bivoje/sd/README.md

 simple, light, bash scripts for testing or achieving codes

 design inspired by git.
-produces features make it easy to manage source codes of solvings in a number of programming problems.
+produces features make it easy to manage source codes of solvings, in a number of programming problems.

 FEATURES